Woody LaBounty: San Francisco History Guy

 Who I am

 I am also a writer, speaker, podcast host, and overall San Francisco history guy.
-I am a creative-in-residence at The Battery, and the conceiver and co-producer of the annual San Francisco History Days at the Old Mint.
+I am a creative-in-residence at The Battery, and the conceiver and former co-producer of the annual San Francisco History Days at the Old Mint.
 I grew up in this cool gray city of love by the bay, and I try to find ways to use its beauty, character, and history to improve and strengthen communities.
 My real first name is Stephen, but most people call me Woody.

 Sharer of stories

 I tell stories, but I also try to publish and share the excellent work of others—anecdotes, personal tales, odd theories, confirmed rumors, and meticulously sourced histories.

 My favorite topic is the history of western San Francisco, specifically the neighborhoods here in the "Outside Lands."
 Read about The Jets of Larsen Park, the Milk Punch Janitress of Laguna Honda, and the 1850s church that kept moving west.

 I have family that arrived here in 1850 and ancestors who lost almost everything in the 1906 San Francisco Earthquake and Fire.
 (The good news?
 My great-grandparents met and fell in love in a refugee camp.)

 How I reach people

 I have researched and written planning documents adopted by the City of San Francisco, written and edited neighborhood history books, given presentations to audiences ranging from kindergartners to college students to senior citizens, and am the editor of Outside Lands magazine.
 I also have conducted many, many oral histories.
 Here are links to some of my work:

 Carville-by-the-Sea: San Francisco's Streetcar Suburb